midnightntwrk/midnight-architecture/proposals/0018-night-generates-dust.md

     Registration includes specifying a Cardano wallet that stores the cNIGHT tokens and a DUST address where the DUST should go.

-  * Once a registration is made, all cNIGHT tokens stored in registered wallet at any given time should be automatically used for DUST production.
+  * Once a registration is made, all cNIGHT tokens received to a wallet from the moment of its registration produce DUST to an indicated DUST address.

   * cNIGHT DUST User should be able to deregister their wallet from DUST production.

+  * Once a deregistration is made, all cNIGHT tokens received to a wallet from the moment of its deregistration do not produce DUST.
+All the cNIGHT tokens that where sent to the wallet when it was registered, continue to producing DUST after deregistration until they are spent.

   * It must be impossible to perform registration or deregistration on someone else's behalf.
 Only the wallet's owner may register it for DUST production